GSA-TTS/identity-idva-flow-client/README.md

 # identity-identity-flow-client

-Flow client is used to invoke flows that require signed requests to access.
+Flow client is used to invoke flows that require signed oidc requests to access.

 ## Configure